The Military in Spain: Modernizing Forces for the Future

 Global Operations

-Spanish forces are active in various international missions.
+Spanish forces are active participants in a variety of international missions.

-They contribute to UN peacekeeping operations in places like Lebanon and participate in counter-piracy efforts off the Somali coast.
+They contribute to UN peacekeeping operations in Lebanon and engage in counter-piracy efforts off the coast of Somalia.

 Defense Budget and Economics